×

 Share the article

-Migraine is a neurological condition that can cause intense headaches, often accompanied by nausea, vomiting, and sensitivity to light and sound.
-According to the World Health Organization (WHO), migraine is the second leading cause of disability worldwide.
-It affects approximately 1 in 7 people globally.
+Migraine are a neurological disorder that triggers severe headaches, typically accompanied by nausea, vomiting, and heightened sensitivity to light and sound.
+According to the National Library of Medicine, migraine is the second most common cause of disability globally.
+It impacts about 1 in every 7 individuals worldwide.

 Risk Factors